In our morning reading: interviews with Michael J. Seidlinger and Lustmord, new music from Irreversible Entanglements, and more.

 Morning Bites: Matt Bell’s New Novel, Tenea D. Johnson, Katie Kitamura on Fiction, Deafheaven, and More

-In our afternoon reading: new comics by Gabrielle Bell, an interview with Porochista Khakpour, and much more.
+In our morning reading: thoughts on Matt Bell’s new novel, an interview with Katie Kitamura, and more.

-In our afternoon reading: remembrances of Anthony Bourdain, an interview with Danez Smith, and more.
+In our afternoon reading: an interview with Kali Fajardo-Anstine, remembering Anthony Bourdain, and much more.

 Morning Bites: Rebecca Solnit, Revisiting “Parts Unknown,” Lee Ranaldo, Inside “Maniac,” and More

 In our morning reading: new writing from Rebecca Solnit, new music from Lee Ranaldo, and much more.